Knowledge Base Sections ▾

 What it will cost: a real case

-Let's take a typical scenario — a full-time developer using Cursor 6-8 hours a day: Composer for refactoring, Chat for clarifications, Agent for major changes, active autocompletion.
-According to public user reports, such a profile generates 80-120 fast requests per day, which gives about 2000-2500 requests per month.
+Let's take a typical scenario — a full-time developer using Cursor 6–8 hours a day: Composer for refactoring, Chat for clarifications, Agent for major changes, active autocompletion.
+According to public user reports, such a profile generates 80–120 fast requests per day, which amounts to about 2000–2500 requests per month.

 | Option | 2000 requests per month | What's included |